 A variance report is a document that compares a company's projected baselines, such as budgets against actual performance for a defined period.

-Variance report type: budget, revenue, cost and expense, labour, cash flow, profit, operational, and EOFY.
+Variance report types include budget, revenue, cost and expense, labour, cash flow, profit, operational, and EOFY — each tracking a specific area of financial performance.

-Variance report implemention activities range from establishing clear and realistic baselines, to mandating qualitative commentary.
+Variance report implementation activities range from establishing clear and realistic baselines, to mandating qualitative commentary.

 What Is a Variance Report?